hackforla/website/README.md

 This is the recommended approach to quickly getting started.

 There are two pre-requisites: Docker and Docker Compose.
-The recommended installation method is [Docker CE][dockerce] for Windows 10 64-bit, Mac, and Linux users.
+The recommended installation method is [Docker Desktop][dockerdesktop] for Windows 10 64-bit, Mac, and Linux users.
 Users of unsupported operating systems may check out [Docker Toolbox][dockertoolbox] instead.

 More on using Docker and the concepts of containerization: